jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   - **relevant local authority** , in relation to a referral application or substantive application,— (a) means any local authority whose region or district the project area is in; and (b) if a proposed approval in the referral application or an approval sought in the substantive application is one described in section 42(4)﻿(k) (marine consent), includes any local authority whose region or district is adjacent to the site where the relevant activity would be undertaken
+  - **relevant portfolio Minister** means a Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for,—
+    (a) in relation to a proposed Government policy statement, a portfolio that is directly related to the subject of the proposed Government policy statement; or
+    (b) in relation to a project, either or both of the following:
+      (i) a portfolio that is directly related to the nature of the project (for example, the Minister responsible for energy, in the case of a project to construct a solar farm):
+      (ii) the administration of a specified Act that relates to a proposed approval for the project or to an approval being sought in the substantive application (for example, the Minister responsible for the administration of the Heritage New Zealand Pouhere Taonga Act 2014, in the case of a project that requires an archaeological authority)
   - **reservation** , in relation to an approval described in section 42(4)﻿(a) or (b) regarding aquaculture activities to be undertaken in the coastal marine area, means a decision by a panel or a recommendation by the relevant chief executive that they are not satisfied that the aquaculture activities authorised by the approval will not have an undue adverse effect on fishing
   - **responsible agency** means the Secretary for the Environment
   - **specified Act** means any of the following: